LocalizTen/PEPPERED_LOCS/README.md

 *A*: I'm making mod that will allow change some text in older version of PEPPERED DEMO

 *Q* But what about new versions of demo?
-*A*: Not all text was captured for translation, which why we don't have any translations yet.
+*A*: Not all text was captured for translation, which why we don't have any translations for it yet.

 *Q*: How can I help translate PEPPERED?
 *A*: I will let you know as soon as possible.